TadesseDev/LEARN-TO-CODE/README.md

 Give a ⭐️ if you like this project!
 ## Acknowledgments
+- [Cindy Shin in Behance](https://www.behance.net/adagio07) for providing an awesome initial design.
 - Microverse for amusing learning resources.
-- Microverse code reviewers.
+- Microverse code reviewers for helpful guidance and support.
-- You! 😄 yes you... for visiting.
+- You! 😄 Yes, you... for visiting.

 ## 📝 License